JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 **Limit creep** (maintenance).
-Strictly this isn't a problem (and possibly this is [slippery slope][slippery-slope]), but I can't help to mention that once you've opened up the can of worm of working with list/request limits, there is a strong risk you will simply start bumping the limit over and over again until the above issues grow in magnitude.
+Strictly this isn't a problem (and possibly this is [slippery slope][slippery-slope]), but I can't help to mention that once you've opened up the can of worms of working with list/request limits, there is a strong risk you will simply start bumping the limit over and over again until the above issues grow in magnitude.
 You are essentially shooting yourself in the foot slowly over time.
-Saying no to batching from the start is once way to avoid this.
+Saying no to batching from the start is one way to avoid this.

 [slippery-slope]: https://en.wikipedia.org/wiki/Slippery_slope